d-rug/d-rug.github.io/index.md

 ***"The sweetest R-help group this side of the Mississippi."***

 Welcome to the Davis R Users' Group (D-RUG)!
 We are a community of R-Users at UC Davis who support each other in using [R](https://cran.r-project.org/) for science and research.
 Our focus is providing a space for beginning and intermediate users to learn from each other.
 We have weekly, 2-hour work sessions where people bring their computers to work on their own projects, and ask each other questions as needed.
 We have no TAs - just mutual support from folks working on/in R and related topics.
-Group members sometimes give short presentations on R methods and best practices or to get feedback on their projects.
+A group of D-RUG coordinators help organize and schedule worksessions and presentations.
+We usually have a few presentations each quarter on a wide range of R topics, from methods, best practices, new packages, or simply for folks to get feedback on their projects.
+Let us know if you're interested!

 ## Join the Mailing List